2013 Women's Rugby League World Cup

 The 2013 Women's Rugby League World Cup was the fourth staging of the Women's Rugby League World Cup.
-The tournament was held in Great Britain from 26 October, culminating in the final between Australia and New Zealand on 14 July.
-It was held at Headingley Rugby Stadium, Leeds.
+The tournament was held in Great Britain from 5 July, culminating in the final between Australia and New Zealand on 14 July.
+It was held at Headingley, Leeds.
 Four teams took part and these teams were: Australia, England, France and New Zealand.

 Participating teams

 Each team was to play the other three once during the round robin tournament.
 The top two finishing teams would then contest the final.